blinkbitcoin/blink-nostr/BIGQUERY_SETUP.md

 2. **Data Latency**: Kafka streaming typically has <1 minute latency
 3. **Query Optimization**: Time-windowed queries limit data scanned
 4. **Cost Management**: BigQuery charges per query and data scanned

-## Rollback Plan

-If issues arise, you can quickly rollback by:

-1. Reverting to the MongoDB version of the code
-2. Updating environment variables back to `MONGODB_CON`
-3. Redeploying the previous version

-The MongoDB approach will continue to work as the database structure hasn't changed.

 ## Future Improvements